containers/youki/crates/libcontainer/README.md

 ### Building with musl

-In order to build with musl you must first remove the libseccomp dependency as it will reference shared libraries (`libdbus` and `libseccomp`) which cannot be built with musl.
+In order to build with musl you must first remove the libseccomp dependency as it will reference shared libraries (`libseccomp`) which cannot be built with musl.

 Do this by using adding flags to Cargo.
 Use the `--no-default-features` flag followed by `-F` and whatever features you intend to build with such as `v2` as defined in Cargo.toml under features section.